 Security awareness training including ransomware training needs to be included to help employees use extreme caution when it comes to downloading suspicious files or clicking links leading to unknown locations.
 Educating users on the real threat that ransomware poses can help to instill caution and help employees to scrutinize downloads and other activities very closely.

-Security awareness training can be very successful at helping to thwart disastrous consequences to organization’s data as was noted by one experience where security awareness training helped to stop a ransomware infection before it started.
+Security awareness training can be very successful at helping to thwart disastrous consequences to an organization’s data as was noted by one experience where security awareness training helped to stop a ransomware infection before it started.

 Security Awareness Including Public Cloud Environments